lightning/bolts/07-routing-gossip.md

 the channel when the peer reestablishes contact.
 Because gossip messages are batched and replace previous ones, the result may be a single seemingly-redundant update.

+The simple `splicing` flag warns nodes that this channel will be replaced; it tells them to give a grace period for the new channel to appear (it can't be announced until it's 6 blocks deep) during which it can use the old channel id.

 ## Query Messages